| | The subject of noise generated

 has generally proved successful.
 Nevertheless, the Government accept that aircraft noise

 can be disturbing and that sometimes more should be done."
+The Minister for Transport then outlined the

 proposals and expectations presented in the Government consultation paper "The